Rahulgithub1996/Simple_Crud-Rest-API/README.md

 1. Create a database named apicruddb.
 2. Create employee table

-Create a project folder named apicrudphp.
+1.Create a project folder named apicrudphp.
-Create api folder under the project folder.
+2.Create api folder under the project folder.
-Create database.php with the following code in the project folder.
+3.Create database.php with the following code in the project folder.